james-mcgregor100/JamesMcGregor_T1A1/readme.md

 https://blog.sessionstack.com/how-javascript-works-the-rendering-engine-and-tips-to-optimize-its-performance-7b95553baeda Zlatkov (2018)
 ### **Networking**
+The networking
+layer plays a crucial part in delivering load speed and response times when loading web pages, or particular elements on web pages.
 The networking component is used for undertaking requests and calls to the network using protocols such as HTTP.
 Before making this request, however, web browsers will check to see if the local computer has a HTTP cache, which allows the page to load quicker.
-If a user has cleared their cache files previously, or if they have never visited a particular website, the networking layer will need to make a HTTP request to retrieve these files.
-The networking layer plays a crucial part in delivering load speed and response times when loading web pages, or particular elements on web pages.
+If a user has cleared their cache files previously, or if they have never visited a particular website, the networking layer will need to
 &nbsp;
 &nbsp;
 ### **Javascript Interpreter**
 The Javascript intepreter is responsible for implementing the code written in Javascript to be displayed correctly in a web browser.
+Before the Javascript interpreter allows the Javascript code to be displayed, it must go through a process of evaluating the code to best decide how the